 The review of the Council's governance framework is supported by a process of self-assessment and assurance certification by Heads of Service.
 Heads of Service were provided with a Self-assessment Checklist to complete and return as evidence of review of seven key areas of the Council's governance framework.
-As part of this process, Heads of Service were asked to identify their progress on implementing improvement actions identified as part of their 2023-24 assessments and to identify actions they proposed to take during 2024-25 to address service governance arrangements.
+As part of this process, Heads of Service were asked to identify their progress on implementing improvement actions identified as part of their 2024-25 assessments and to identify actions they proposed to take during 2025-26 to address service governance arrangements.
 The Corporate and Service Directors then considered the completed evaluations and provided a Certificate of Assurance for their Directorate.
 In addition, the review of the effectiveness of governance arrangements and the systems of internal control within the group entities places reliance upon the individual bodies' management assurances in relation to the soundness of their systems of internal control.

 The Inverclyde IJB was established by parliamentary order on 27 June 2015 following approval of the Inverclyde Integration Scheme by the Scottish Ministers.
 The Integration Scheme was reviewed during 2019-20 and an updated version of the Scheme was prepared but the Covid-19 pandemic led to this being delayed and the existing scheme rolled on into 2020-21 and continued into 2021-22, 2022-23 and 2023-24.
 The Scottish Government have confirmed that IJBs will be required to review their current integration schemes rather than complete a new scheme.
-The integration scheme was due to be considered by Inverclyde Council on 13 June 2024 but has been deferred following a request from the Health Board because of an issue in another IJB.
+The integration scheme is currently being reviewed by the 6 Greater Glasgow and Clyde IJB's with the IJB Integration Scheme with an anticipated completion date of 30 September 2025.

-There were no significant governance issues identified by the review but a number of issues worthy of noting were identified and are detailed in Section 7 together with progress made in implementing improvement actions identified during 2022-2023.
+There were no significant governance issues identified by the review but a number of issues worthy of noting were identified and are detailed in Section 7 together with progress made in implementing improvement actions identified during 2023-2024.
 We propose over the coming year to take steps to address these matters to further enhance our governance arrangements.
 We are satisfied that these steps will address the need for improvement which were identified in our review of effectiveness and will monitor their implementation and operation as part of our next annual review.